yashshah4/Data-Science-Projects/README.md

 The data used in this project is provided by The World Bank.
 It contains both national and regional debt statistics for several countries across the globe as recorded from 1970 to 2015.

-2. Data Analysis Project - The discovery of handwash project
+2. The discovery of handwash project

 Skills tested: Importing & cleaning data in Python, data manipulation with Python, data visualization with python's matplotlib, foundational understanding of statistics & probability.

 Project description : In 1847, the Hungarian physician Ignaz Semmelweis makes a breakthough discovery: He discovers handwashing.
 Contaminated hands was a major cause of childbed fever and by enforcing handwashing at his hospital he saved hundreds of lives.
 In this python project we will reanalyze the medical data Semmelweis collected.

-3. Data Analysis Project - GoT network analysis project
+3. GoT network analysis project

 Skills tested: Network analysis in Python, foundational understanding of pandas